ethanlance/instaclone_django/README.md

 instaclone_django
 =================
 This is the web app side of the instaclone ios app (https://github.com/ethanlance/instaclone_ios/blob/master/README.md).
-It's not a finished project or a example of best code.
-I needed to whip up an REST api to use with the Instaclone iOS app I developed as a learning exercise.

-Also Need:
+You Also Need:
 ---------
 Amazon S3 account.
 If you want to upload images get an account and fill this section of settings.py out: